scorelab/DroneSym/README.md

 In memory of [Hasanga Somaratne](https://github.com/hasa93) - Brilliant engineer, caring brother, and most excellent friend.
 This project is dedicated to you

+### About DroneSym
+Dronesym is a platform enabling users to handle and track their drone fleets in real time.
+Users can have functionality to add new drones configure their flight paths and monitor their progress through a web dashboard.

 ### Setting Up the Project

 ### Prerequisites